sqadev/sqadev.github.io/about.md

 This is my personal blog.
 I started it in January 2015 to document my thoughts, experiences, studies, and adventures in my chosen career of software quality assurance and software testing.

-If you live in the U.S. and you've prepared your tax return using commercial software or through a CPA who uses commercial software, chances are pretty high that I've tested components of that software application.
+If you live in the U.S. and you've prepared your tax return using commercial software or through a CPA who uses commercial software, chances are high that I've tested components of that software application.

 *--Ray*